Table of Contents

 The Court of Appeals vacated the family court’s June 24, 2015, minute entry and it’s June 26, 2015, in-chambers findings and orders.
 It remanded the case for an evidentiary hearing on the issues of parenting time and legal decision-making.
 It awarded Mrs. Garcia fees and costs on appeal.

 If you have questions about right to notice and an evidentiary hearing in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody and family law attorneys have over 100 years of combined experience successfully representing clients in child custody and family law cases.
+Our Arizona child custody and family law attorneys have decades of combined experience successfully representing clients in child custody and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.